 I already confessed that I am not a pattern user.
 Anytime I am making things for my kids, I go to their closet and pull out a dress or pants that currently fit them and steal measurements from there.

 I measure the length of the elastic in a waistband, the length of the hemlines, the width of the bodice and length of sleeves.
 No need to search the internet for standard measurements.
 Just go find all the info you need right in your child’s closet.

 The same goes for the shape of shorts and tops.

-I pulled a pair of pajamas pants out my daughter’s drawer and used it for the pattern piece for the shorts.
+I pulled a pair of pajama pants out my daughter’s drawer and used it for the pattern piece for the shorts.
 I simply folded it in half and cut around it, leaving room for the seams (about 3/4″ of an inch) and extra space at the top (about 3″) for the elastic waistband.

 Cut four pieces (two for the front and two for the back).
 Make sure that you have two facing one way and two facing the other.
-So, cut your fabric right side up to cut two and then wrong side up to cut the other two.
+So, cut your fabric right side up to cut two and then the wrong side up to cut the other two.

 Pin and sew, with right sides together and a 1/2″ seam, down the center seem, as illustrated below.

 Now that you have a front and back piece, line them up right sides together, and sew down the sides with a 1/2″ seam.